April 2026

 Panel hill-climbs on its own variance band

 Only the panel arm reached step 100.
-At ~17× the per-rollout token cost, the matched 100-step thinking run would have taken about 37 hours of Tinker compute against panel's ~2.6, and we hit a billing wall about three hours in.
+At ~17× the per-rollout token cost, the matched 100-step thinking run would have taken about 37 hours of Tinker compute against panel's ~2.6, and I hit a billing wall about three hours in.
 The panel trajectory:

 Held-out pass@1 vs RL step (panel arm, 100 RL steps) +15 pp absolute (2.07×) over 100 RL steps · LoRA r32 on the panel variance band (354 train problems) held-out pass@1 (n=100) batch-0 baseline 0% 10% 20% 30% .140 .290 .290 batch 0 = .140 0 10 20 30 40 50 60 70 80 90 RL step Single-sample held-out (~3 pp aggregate stderr); per-source noise ~7–10 pp. Eval at every checkpoint, eval_every=10.

-The mechanism — gains scale with training-pool representation
+Gains scale with training-pool representation

 Panel's training pool is unevenly distributed across sources because each source contributes a different fraction of problems to panel's variance band.
 The held-out gains track that distribution closely: